RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms: Result

 The evaluation of repo2run only includes the build stage, as it does not have solution for rebuild and test status extraction. repo2run's original criterion to judge the build as successful is that all the test functions can be \textbf{imported}, which is too lax.
 For fair comparison, here we consider the build of repo2run as successful when \textbf{more than half of the tests pass}.

 For evaluation of SWE-agent, its initial prompt is set as "build a repo in a container, and write a bash script that rebuilds the repo and extracts test statuses".
-The evaluation of SWE-agent includes two criteria -- \textbf{Build} and \textbf{Release\&Validation}.
-Successful \textbf{Build} requires regression tests can run, while successful \textbf{Release\&Validation} requires successful extraction of "FAIL\_TO\_PASS" test cases from a SWE-bench instance, which requires 1) the repo is fully not partially built; 2) successful rebuild and 3) accurate test status extraction.
+The evaluation of SWE-agent includes two criteria -- \textbf{Build} and \textbf{Management\&Validation} (\textbf{Manage\&Val}).
+Successful \textbf{Build} requires regression tests can run, while successful \textbf{Management\&Validation} requires successful extraction of "FAIL\_TO\_PASS" test cases from a SWE-bench instance.
+The successful extraction of "FAIL\_TO\_PASS" test cases requires 1) the repo is fully not partially built; 2) successful rebuild and 3) accurate test status extraction, which is a reliable criterion to ensure both build and management are entirely correct.